sleighsoft/VLClive/README.rst

 - Add/Remove your favourite streamer for fast access
 - Quickly check if your favourite streamers are online
 - Use all available quality settings.
-- Automatic VLClive.lua script updates with each new realease (since version v0.8)

 Installation